Low Testosterone / Hypogonadism and Male Infertility

 Estrogen normally sends a signal back to the pituitary gland telling it to make less LH and FSH.
 SERMs block this action of estrogen on the pituitary, and therefore increase the production of LH.
 This causes the testicles to make more testosterone.
 Examples of SERMs include:

 2) Tamoxifen (Nolvadex).
-Sometimes used for the treatment of male hypogonadism, typically in dosages of 10–15 mg twice a day.
+Also commonly used for the treatment of male hypogonadism.

 Efficacy and side effects are similar to those of clomiphene.